MAED (Education & Teaching) (EDT)

 EDT 654 Reading in Content Area 3 sem. hrs.

 Survey of principles, strategies and practical techniques used to assist students to deal effectively with reading/study materials in the content areas in MCE and AYA levels.
 20 hours of field experience required.
-Offered every semester.
+Offered every fall, spring, and summer.